cisco/cisco-network-puppet-module/docs/README-develop-types-providers.md

   end

   newproperty(:shutdown) do
-    desc "shutdown state of the interface."
+    desc 'shutdown state of the interface.'

     newvalues(:true, :false, :default)
   end